Ensuring GxP Compliance through Rigorous Auditing Practices

 A. Purpose of Audits

-Compliance Verification: Audits serve as a mechanism to verify that processes and activities adhere to GxP standards and regulations.
+Compliance Verification: Audits serve as a mechanism to verify that processes and activities adhere to GxP compliance pharmaceutical industry standards and regulations.

 Identifying Gaps: Audits help identify gaps in existing processes, documentation, or systems that may compromise compliance.